 |Percentage of master's students graduating within 4 years, entering class of 2014-2015*||73%|

-*These numbers do not include joint degree students.
+*These numbers do not include combined degree students.

 |Number of Degrees Awarded|